-44. The mesial (d) and the distal (e), marginal ridges are strong ridges of enamel which rise in the mesial and distal terminations of the cutting edges of the buccal cusp, and form the mesial and distal margins of the occluding surface.
-They join with the ridge forming the lingual cusp.
-Or they are usually divided from the latter by the mesial and distal grooves; though these grooves are often indistinct, especially in teeth that have been somewhat worn.

-45. The occluding surface of the bicuspids has five developmental grooves; the central (l), mesial (o), distal (p), mesial triangular (m), and distal triangular (n).
+- 44. The mesial (d) and the distal (e) marginal ridges are strong ridges of enamel which rise in the mesial and distal terminations of the cutting edges of the buccal cusp, and form the mesial and distal margins of the occlusal surface.
+They join with the ridge forming the lingual cusp; or they are usually divided from the latter by the mesial and distal grooves; though these grooves are often indistinct, especially in teeth that have been somewhat worn. - 45.
+The occlusal surface of the bicuspids has five developmental grooves the central (l), mesial (o), distal (p), mesial triangular (m), and distal triangular (n).
 The central groove is deeply sulcate, and divides the triangular ridges, or passes over their junction as a shallow line, and sinks into a triangular pit at either end.
 The mesial and distal grooves are really continuations of the central, which pass over the marginal ridges as very fine lines, or as more definite grooves, and mark the boundary of the lingual lobe.
 They are rarely fissured, while the central groove is frequently fissured throughout its course.
-The triangular grooves, mesial (m) and distal (n), run from the mesial and distal pits toward the mesial and distal angles, dividing the marginal ridges from the triangular.
-They are occasionally sulcate in the first part of their course, and are generally lost toward the buccal angles by becoming shallower; but in young, unworn teeth they can often be followed as a fine line running over the cutting edges of the buccal cusp near the angles, and leading into the buccal grooves (r, s).
+The triangular grooves, mesial (m) and distal (n), run from the mesial and distal pits toward the mesio-buccal and disto-buccal angles, dividing the marginal ridges from the triangular.
+They are occasionally sulcate in the first part of their course, and are generally lost toward the mesio- and distobuccal angles by becoming shallower; but in young, unworn teeth they can often be followed as a fine line running over the cutting edges of the buccal cusp near the angles, and leading into the buccal grooves (r, s).
 These are the marks of confluence of the mesial and distal lobes with the middle lobe.
-In the central incline of the lingual cusp, supplemental grooves are often seen meeting the triangular grooves of the buccal side.
-The triangular grooves are occasionally fissured for a short distance from their junction with the central.
+In the central incline of the lingual cusp, supplemental grooves are often seen meeting the triangular grooves of the buccal